etedor/synacktor/README.md

 ## Overview

-**SynAcktor** is an Arista [EOS extension](https://www.arista.com/en/um-eos/eos-section-6-6-managing-eos-extensions) that monitors TCP services and reacts to changes in service availability.
-SynAcktor can be configured to remove (static) routes to hosts with unavailable services, while still being able to watch for service restoration at a configurable interval.
+**SynAcktor** is an Arista [EOS extension](https://www.arista.com/en/um-eos/eos-managing-eos-extensions) that monitors TCP services and reacts to changes in their availability.
+SynAcktor uses crafted packets to probe a host, even without a locally configured route.
+SynAcktor can execute arbitrary changes to a switch's configuration based on service availability -- e.g., remove and restore (static) routes to a monitored host.

 ### Flow